yeahdongcn/RSBarcodes_Swift/README.md

 ###Reader

-Place an `UIViewController` in storyboard and set `RSCodeReaderViewController` based class as its custom class and it almost there, focus mark layer and corners layer is already there working for you.
-There are to handlers, one for the single tap on the screen along with the focus mark and the other is detected objects handler, which all detected will come to you.
+Place an `UIViewController` in storyboard and set `RSCodeReaderViewController` based class as its custom class and you're almost there.
+The focus mark layer and corners layer are already there working for you.
+There are two handlers: one for the single tap on the screen along with the focus mark and one detected objects handler, which all detected will come to you.
 Set them up in `viewDidLoad()` or some place more suitable:

     override func viewDidLoad() {
         super.viewDidLoad()